 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

-Our best overall pick, the Shark IZ462H Vertex DuoClean PowerFins Stick Vacuum, is lightweight, cordless, and has a self-cleaning brush roll to prevent tangling.
+We've purchased over 50 vacuums of all kinds to find the best options for you.
+We've tested them in The Lab for effectiveness on three types of carpet and hard floors, features, maneuverability, value, and noise level, and at home in real-world situations.
+Our best overall pick, the Shark IZ462H Vertex DuoClean PowerFins Stick Vacuum, is lightweight and cordless, and has a self-cleaning brush roll to prevent tangling.

 Best Overall: Shark IZ462H Vertex DuoClean PowerFins Lightweight Cordless Stick Vacuum

 Folds in half for easy storage

 Vacuum basically moves itself

 Dust bin could be larger

 Who else recommends it?
 The Strategist and Bob Vila both picked the Shark IZ462H Vertex DuoClean PowerFins Stick Vacuum.

 What do buyers say?
 88% of 3,400+ Amazon reviewers rated this product 4 stars or above.

 Confidently clean carpeting of all sorts in your home with our top pick, the Shark IZ462H Vertex DuoClean PowerFins Cordless Stick Vacuum.
 In our search for the best vacuum for carpet, this lightweight yet capable model wins points for its effective cleaning, maneuverability, and easy emptying.
 As part of the Shark Vertex series, this is a cordless vac with enough battery juice to vacuum even high-pile carpet, without experiencing annoying battery fade.
 In fact, you can use it for up to an hour before it has to be charged, all while enjoying powerful suction and unhindered cleaning.